Gibson0918/Azure_Terraform/README.md

 ## [Setting up terraform](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-windows-powershell)
 > [!IMPORTANT]
 > Do set your Path variables to point at the directory where you downloaded the binary terraform executable.
-Since I'm on a windows machine, I used powershell to perform the installation of terraform on my machine.

 ## Useful Terraform commands
 1. terraform apply